March 23 Movement: Fall of Goma (January 2025)

 On 21 January 2025, it was reported that M23 forces have taken Masisi, the key eastern trading town of Minova, that puts them within 25 mi from Goma.
 Early on 27 January, M23 announced on X that they had captured Goma, although there were still reports of fighting throughout the city.
 Civilians shared videos showing M23 rebels patrolling Goma's major streets.
 The rebels issued an ultimatum, demanding the surrender of FARDC forces and imposing a 48-hour deadline, which culminated earlier that day.

 Some Congolese soldiers conceded, relinquishing their arms before the deadline expired.
 Key access routes surrounding Goma were barricaded, rendering Goma International Airport inoperable for evacuation and humanitarian relief efforts.
 Despite the partial presence of Congolese military personnel within the city, a significant portion of Goma fell under M23's dominion.
 Reports emerged of heavy artillery shelling within the city center and a mass jailbreak, with unverified footage circulating online showing detainees escaping.

 The prison, which housed 3,000 inmates, was reportedly completely torched, with fatalities resulting from the incident.
 It was reported that hundreds of female inmates were raped and burned alive during the mass jailbreak from Goma's prison.
 The group took control of Bukavu, the capital of South Kivu, on 16 February 2025.

 On June 19, 2025, Rwanda and DRC agreed to a draft peace agreement to end the fighting.
-On June 27, Congolese Foreign Minister Theresa Kaykwamba and her Rwandan counterpart, Olivier Ndohongira, signed a peace agreement in the presence of US Secretary of State Marco Rubio in Washington D.C.
+On June 27, Congolese Foreign Minister Thérèse Kayikwamba and her Rwandan counterpart, Olivier Nduhungirehe, signed a peace agreement in the presence of US Secretary of State Marco Rubio in Washington D.C.

 M23 rebels killed at least 319 civilians, including 48 women and 19 children, in July 2025 in eastern Democratic Republic of Congo (DRC), according to the UN High Commissioner for Human Rights.